The Truth About Rosemary Oil & Hair Growth

 From peptide serums to rice water, the topic of hair growth has been taking over TikTok recently, with countless solutions now sitting under the hashtag.
 Rosemary oil is the latest in the lineup of viral ingredients, and TikTokers are dubbing it a one-way ticket to growing your hair naturally.

-Racking up over 200 million views and counting, there's a good reason why rosemary oil is trending: a collective concern over hair loss (75% of women say they're worried about hair loss, according to hair brand Philip Kingsley) is fueling the demand.
+Racking up over 200 million views and counting, there's a good reason why rosemary oil is trending: like so many of the hyped up ingredients that came before it, a collective concern over hair loss is fuelling the demand.
 And what's more appealing than a simple, natural remedy?

 Advertisement